Business analysis in IT-sector

 Definition of the company’s needs in the ERP-system usage;

-Obtain the recommendations how to streamline and optimize current business processes;
+Obtain the recommendations on how to streamline and optimize current business processes;

 Opportunity to organize business management on the new orbit;